Advantages of Fifth Wheel RVs

-The maximum total weight of a loaded tow vehicle and trailer as determined by the tow vehicle manufacturer.
+The maximum total weight of a loaded tow vehicle and trailer is determined by the tow vehicle manufacturer.

-These are just the basics.
-Ultimately, you’re responsible for the math, which can include other factors like gear ratios and torque.
+These are just the basics, and ultimately, you’re responsible for the math.
 If you’re buying a new tow vehicle, be sure to do your own research about the measures and capabilities of the vehicle.
 If you have any questions, be sure to connect with your local dealer.